Atypical Rash: Expert Diagnosis Guide for Unusual Skin Eruptions

 Q: What qualifies a rash as “atypical”?

 A: If the lesion’s appearance overlaps multiple conditions or persists despite standard therapy, biopsy and histopathology guide diagnosis.
+Biopsy is especially helpful for atypical rashes with unclear origin.

-Q: When is specialist referral warranted?
+Q: When is specialist referral warranted for an atypical rash?

 A: Refer if diagnosis remains uncertain after initial steps, if systemic involvement is suspected, or if the rash is refractory to treatment.
+Early referral helps prevent complications from missed underlying conditions.